- Guaranteed moose sightings

 Depending on events during the previous night, on some tours you may rise early to for an additional excursion into the wolf territory.
 In general, you will have a shorter hike this morning, looking for fresh tracks and other signs of wildlife in the surrounding meadows and fields.
 Later you will pack up camp and transfer to a nearby guesthouse for breakfast/brunch and a shower and a chance to reflect on the night's adventure in the wolf territory.
 The experience ends around 12.00.

-If travelling in May or in September, you should be prepared for cooler temperatures.
+If travelling in early June or in September, you should be prepared for cooler temperatures.

 Prices are in British Pounds and Euros.
 If you wish, you are also welcome to make your payment in Swedish Kronor (SEK) - please contact us for details.

 Single occupancy applies for Moose and Beaver Safari.
 Huts can accommodate max.
 2 adults + 1 small child using additional bed.
 Families of 2 adults + 1 child may wish to choose single occupancy for 1 adult to receive 2 huts for additional space.
 If adding Wolf Howling, single tent occupancy is included for solo travellers at no extra charge.

 Recommended min. age for Moose and Beaver 8 years and for Wolf Howling Tour 15 years.
 Younger children may be possible by arrangement.

 - Standard Itinerary: Three nights' accommodation in traditional charcoaler huts.
 Each hut sleeps 2 persons or max.
 2 adults + 1 small child with extra bed (3 adults cannot be accommodated in one hut).
 Alternatively, families of 2 adults + 1 child may wish to add single supplement for 1 adult to be able to use 2 huts for additional space.
 Sleeping bags with liner are provided.